Determining Car Accident Fault by Location of Damage

 Car accident damage may conclusively determine fault for the accident, or it may be only one part of the puzzle.
 While the location of damage can be extremely helpful in proving fault in a car accident case, it’s important to remember that it’s only part of proving your case.

-You should look at witness testimony, injuries, tire marks on the road, debris at the scene of the accident, statements of the parties, the weather at the time of the crash, and lots of other factors to find all of the relevant evidence in your case.
-Building a successful car accident case is complex.
+You should look at witness testimony, injuries, tire marks on the road, debris at the scene of the accident, police reports, statements of the parties, the weather at the time of the crash, and lots of other factors to find all of the relevant evidence in your case.
+Building a successful car accident case within the statute of limitations in Colorado is complex.
 It’s essential to evaluate the strength of each type of evidence, get multiple types of evidence, and fully prove all of the necessary elements for your case.

 How Our Denver Car Accident Attorneys Can Help